-Business Department courses are electives; however, with the increase in reliance on technology in our society, the department strongly recommends that all students include computer courses in their high school studies (i.e. Digital Literacy 1 & 2 and Essential Technology).
+Business Department courses are electives; however, with the increase in reliance on technology in our society, the department strongly recommends that all students include computer courses in their high school studies.

 Students who are contemplating a Business major in college should select one or more Business electives because of the difficulty of college-level Accounting, students are urged to take an Accounting course at Hinsdale Central.